tatortrechts/data.tatortrechts.de/docs/Topology.md

 ### Data in the report
 * Date of the incident
-...Wrapped in a SPAN with class 'date-display-single' ...UTC representation in in the 'content' attribute of the SPAN
+...
+Wrapped in a SPAN with class 'date-display-single' ...
+UTC representation in in the 'content' attribute of the SPAN
 * Place of the incident in plain text
-...Wrapped in H1
+...
+Wrapped in H1
-* (Optional) Geocoordinates of the place of the incident ...In a SCRIPT tag inside HEAD: {"type":"point","lat":52.4661044,"lon":13.434734}]}
+* (Optional) Geocoordinates of the place of the incident ...
+In a SCRIPT tag inside HEAD: {"type":"point","lat":52.4661044,"lon":13.434734}]}
 * Description of the incident
-...In the first P inside a DIV with class 'field-type-text-with-summary'
+...
+In the first P inside a DIV with class 'field-type-text-with-summary'
 * (Optional) List of other sources
-...In the second P inside a DIV with class 'field-type-text-with-summary' ...Each source is separated by a BR, the format is SourceName, date
+...
+In the second P inside a DIV with class 'field-type-text-with-summary' ...
+Each source is separated by a BR, the format is SourceName, date

 ## LOBBI (Mecklenburg-Vorpommern)